-The worlds fastest quick draw shooter is currently Bob Munden, owner of every one of the eighteen handgun shooting records as listed by Guinness World Records.
-Since 1960 Bob, seen below, has won over three thousand five hundred trophies whilst winning eight hundred major championships.
+The worlds fastest quick draw shooter was Bob Munden.
+He was the owner of every one of the 18 handgun shooting records as listed by Guinness World Records.
+Since 1960 Bob had won over 3,500 trophies whilst winning 800 major championships.

-Bobs main rival in this sport is from new super fast quick draw artist Howard Darby, seen below, who currently holds sixteen of these world fast draw records.
+The worlds fastest living quick draw artist is now Howard Darby, seen below, who currently holds 16 worlds fastest quick draw records.
 Darby is seriously fast and accurate, he can draw his .45 and shoot an apple several paces way all in the blink of an eye.

 In the days of the old west there were the quick and the dead, and that was basically it.
 Darby would have been the quick one and the living one, it would have been a fatal mistake to have gone up against him.